Arundhati Katju ’17 LL.M., J.S.D. Candidate

 2016–2017 Human Rights Fellow

-Arundhati Katju is an Indian lawyer with over thirteen years’ experience in Indian trial and appellate courts.
+Arundhati Katju is a lawyer practicing in Indian trial and appellate courts.
 Her work encompasses a broad array of practice areas, including white collar defense, legal aid, and LGBT rights litigation.
 Arundhati successfully represented the lead petitioners in the Indian Supreme Court’s historic judgment in Navtej Singh Johar and others v Union of India, where the Court struck down India’s 157-year-old sodomy law and upheld the rights of LGBT Indians to equality and dignity.
+Alongside her litigation practice, she is a Senior Fellow at the Center for Contemporary Critical Thought at Columbia University.

-Heading her own law offices since 2011, Arundhati has a robust white collar defence and commercial litigation practice.
-She regularly acts as a barrister for leading Indian law firms, having represented clients in India, Germany, Singapore and the US on corruption, and defence procurement cases.
+Heading her own law offices since 2011, Arundhati has a robust white-collar defense and commercial litigation practice.
+She regularly acts as a barrister for leading Indian law firms, having represented clients from India, Germany, Singapore and the US in corruption and defense procurement cases.
 She has advised India’s leading public university, prosecuted pollution complaints on behalf of the State pollution regulator and been appointed amicus curiae to assist the Delhi High Court on numerous occasions.

 Arundhati was also a public defender with the Delhi High Court Legal Services Committee, India’s top legal aid program, for over three years.
 In this role, she argued nearly 100 appellate cases before the Delhi High Court.
 Her pro bono work includes representing child sexual abuse survivors in cases against their abusers.